Control Flow in Modern C++

 } while (attempt < 3);

-Watch out: constexpr if only works inside templates
+Watch out: constexpr if is meaningful in dependent/generic

 auto describe = [](auto value) {